Column: Shame on college football for lack of black coaches

 There is no such rule at the college ranks, not that it would likely do any good.

 Norvell can attest to that.
-He took part in plenty of sham interviews before someone finally looked at him as a legitimate candidate.
+He took part in plenty of sham interviews before someone finally looked at him as a legitimate prospect.

 “That becomes frustrating as a candidate because you don’t want to go through the process unless you’re being taken seriously,” he said.
 “There were several of those I went through, but we just have to keep pushing.”